 AGHE 814 Mobility and functioning amongst older adults

 In this seminar course students will gain knowledge on psychosocial and physiological risk factors for and consequences of age-related decline in mobility and physical function.
 Indicators of functional health in aging population will be discussed.
 Self-reported and performance-based assessment tools of mobility and physical function designed for older population will be critically evaluated.
 The disability associated with age-related decline in mobility and physical function will be discussed with respect to incidence, prevalence, possible interventions and economic impact.
-Winter.
+Not offered 2022-23.

 AGHE 815 Chronic conditions and self-management

 This course provides an overview of strategies to support and help older people develop skills to manage the challenges of living with chronic health conditions.
 Specific approaches to health promotion and disease prevention will be addressed.
 Summer.

 AGHE 816 Pharmacology and Aging

 The focus of this course is an overview of basic pharmacokinetic and pharmacodynamic processes and how these are altered with advancing age.
 An emphasis is placed on assessment of risk, commonly prescribed medications in the elderly population, and strategies to optimize polypharmacy and medication-related problems.
 Winter.

 This course will seeks to question widespread approaches to aging, terminal illness and death by exploring alternative ways of addressing these realities through artistic and literary media (literature, film, painting), that is through examples that challenge current notions, assumptions and understandings through which we approach and define aging and the end of life.
 Not offered 2022-23.